isshiki/ReFwdFormatter/README.md

 ## Version History

+- v 1.58.0
+  - [Improved] Add version-check for the fwd feature

 - v 1.57.0.3
   - [Features especially for mac OS] Add two lines if those doesn't exist at the head of mail documents